timmcginley/41934/Activities/BlenderScriptIntro.md

 # Blender Scripting introduction with Bonsai
+In the previous activity we found information about our IFC model in the properties tabs of Blender.
+We found that it could be tricky to find information quickly, for instance how many windows are in the model?
+Therefore in this example we will use some simple scripting to answer these questions.

 ## Activity Summary
-In this activity you will learn:
+Specifically in this activity you will learn:
-* Where to find the script window in Blender
+1. Where to find the script window in Blender
-* How to import the [IfcOpenShell] [python] library
+2. How to import the [IfcOpenShell] [python] library
-* How to load the model in Python
+3. How to load the model in Python
-* How to query an Ifc Entity
+4. How to query an Ifc Entity
-* How to find how many instances of that entity are in you model
+5. How to find how many instances of that entity are in you model
-* How to print that to console window (and where to fin the console window)
+6. How to print that to console window (and where to fin the console window)

 ## Activity Steps
 We will repeat some of these steps in the next activity where we work with Python outside of Blender directly in an [IDE] or in the [console].